Brandon-316/TBA-SA-Muay-Thai-Privacy-Policy/Privacy.md

 If you are an official or employee for the Thai Boxing Association Sanctioning Authority , I may require you to provide us with certain personally identifiable information, including but not limited to email, first name, last name.
 The information that I request will be retained on Firebase Database and will only be used for authentication purposes in order to manage the app itself.

+If you are not an employee of the Thai Boxing Association-Sanctioning Authority that requires the ability to manage the app then I will never ask you for your personal information.

 The app does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the app